The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

 - prepayment and extension terms;

-- features that modify consideration of the time value of money- e.g. periodical reset of interest rates.
+- features that modify consideration of the time value of money- e.g. periodical reset of profit rates.

 The Group reclassifies the financial assets between FVSI, FVOCI and amortised cost if and only if under rare circumstances and if its business model objective for its financial assets changes so its previous business model assessment would no longer apply.

-The Group classifies its financial liabilities, other than financial guarantees and loan commitments, as measured at amortised cost.
+The Group classifies its financial liabilities, other than financial guarantees and financing commitments, as measured at amortised cost.
+Amortised cost is calculated by taking into account any discount or premium on issue funds, and costs that are an integral part of the Effective Profit Rate “EPR”.

 The Group derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Group neither transfers nor retains substantially all of the risks and rewards of ownership and it does not retain control of the financial asset.

-On derecognition of a financial asset (debt instrument), the difference between the carrying amount of the asset (or the carrying amount allocated to the portion of the asset derecognised) and the sum of (i) the consideration received (including any new asset obtained less any new liability assumed) and (ii) any cumulative gain or loss that had been recognised in OCI is recognised in profit or loss.
+On derecognition of a financial asset (debt instrument), the difference between the carrying amount of the asset (or the carrying amount allocated to the portion of the asset derecognised) and the sum of (i) the consideration received (including any new asset obtained less any new liability assumed) and (ii) any cumulative gain or loss that had been recognised in OCI, is recognised in consolidated statement of income.

 In transactions in which the Group neither retains nor transfers substantially all of the risks and rewards of ownership of a financial asset and it retains control over the asset, the Group continues to recognise the asset to the extent of its continuing involvement, determined by the extent to which it is exposed to changes in the value of the transferred asset.

-Any cumulative gain/loss recognised in OCI in respect of equity investment securities designated as at FVOCI is not recognised in profit or loss on derecognition of such securities.
-Any interest in transferred financial assets that qualify for derecognition that is created or retained by the Bank is recognised as a separate asset or liability.
+Any cumulative gain/loss recognised in OCI, among other reserve, in respect of equity investment securities designated as at FVOCI is not recognised in consolidated statement of income on derecognition of such securities. not recognised in the consolidated statement of income on derecognition of such securities.
+Cumulative gains and losses recognised in OCI in respect of such equity investment securities are transferred to retained earnings on disposal.
+Any interest in transferred financial assets that qualify for derecognition that is created or retained by the Group is recognised as a separate asset or liability.

 The Group derecognises a financial liability when its contractual obligations are discharged or cancelled or expired.